EnamiYa/EnamiYa/README.md

 - Learn Spanish

 # 📫 To reach me
-You can reach me on Linkedin
-[<img src="https://raw.githubusercontent.com/Raymo111/Raymo111/master/socials/linkedin.png" height="40em" align="center" alt="Follow EnamiYa on LinkedIn" title="Follow EnamiYa on LinkedIn"/>](https://www.linkedin.com/in/iyacoubi/)
+If you want to connect, you can reach me on Linkedin [<img src="https://raw.githubusercontent.com/Raymo111/Raymo111/master/socials/linkedin.png" height="40em" align="center" alt="Follow EnamiYa on LinkedIn" title="Follow EnamiYa on LinkedIn"/>](https://www.linkedin.com/in/iyacoubi/)